copiousfreetime/try-them-all/posts/02_dataset_quality.md

     CREATE TABLE
     CREATE TABLE
     ```
-8. Edit the `load-data-client.sql` file to replace the `{path}` section to the full path to this unsplash scratch directory you are in.
+8. Edit the `load-data-client.sql` file to replace the `{path}` section to the full path to the unsplash scratch directory you are in.
 9. Load the data - the numbers output should 1 less than those  in the `wc -l` check from Step 4 above.
 That's because of header lines on all the files.
 This will probably take a few minutes.
     ```sh
     % time psql -h localhost -U jeremy -d unsplash_lite -f load-data-client.sql